What is API?

 • SDK examples (if SDKs are available) illustrating how to access the resource, etc.

-The detailed API requirements should also be clearly articulated in the documentation.
-They include functional, nonfunctional, and implementation requirements.
 Functional requirements define what an API should do and how it’s going to do it.
-Nonfunctional API requirements describe the ways an API should perform in terms of service level agreement.
-For example, if you apply a particular security mechanism to an API, consumers that require a different security mechanism won't be able to use this API.
-And finally, implementation requirements provide information on the ways to meet functional or nonfunctional requirements for a particular API implementation.
+Nonfunctional API requirements describe how an API should perform in terms of a service-level agreement.
+For example, if you apply a particular security mechanism to an API, consumers who require a different security mechanism won't be able to use this API.
+Finally, implementation requirements provide information on how to meet functional or nonfunctional requirements for a particular API implementation.

 Documentation may be static and interactive.
 The latter allows you to try out APIs and see return results.
 It usually consists of two columns: human and machine.
 The human column contains API descriptions, and the machine column has a console to make calls and contains info that clients and servers will be interested in when testing the API.